Global Stocks Waver as Trade, Economic Concerns Linger

 Global stocks drifted between small gains and losses, pausing a day after worries about softening growth around the world sent markets tumbling.

-The Stoxx Europe 600 edged up less than 0.1% in early trading, with gains kept in check by declines in oil-and-gas firms and auto makers.
+The Stoxx Europe 600 edged down less than 0.1% in early trading, with gains offset by declines in oil-and-gas firms and auto makers.

 Asian stocks fell across the board, with Japan's Nikkei suffering the steepest drop in the region.